 Tennis is done at the award-winning Hidden Dunes Beach & Tennis Resort.
 In addition to a broad range of instruction options from their USPTA teaching staff, the facility has six championship clay courts.

 The dining options in Miramar Beach vary from American and Greek to other cuisines in between.
 Culinary gems await discovery at every stop.
 The Grand Boulevard provides a wide range of restaurants from which you can take your pick, such as the Fleming’s Prime Steakhouse & Wine Bar, Emeril’s Coastal Italian, The Craft Bar, and Vin’tij Food & Wine.
+See this related post for a full list of the best kid friendly places to eat in Destin.

 If you gravitate more towards beachfront dining, then Pompano Joe’s and The Surf Hut are renowned for their fresh, palatable seafood.
 Both of these are well liked by the crew at Destiny.